HOW NACs WORK

 STRUCTURE FOR DIRECT INVESTMENT IN NATURE

 Natural Asset Companies are a pure-play investment vehicle for financing the conservation, restoration, and growth of natural assets under management.
-Ecological performance rights are the foundational asset of a NAC.
+Ecological rights are the foundational asset of a NAC.
 The growth of those natural assets, including the quality and value of ecosystem services produced, translates to financial growth for the company and its shareholders.

 NACs ARE DESIGNED TO MEET ALL THE CRITERIA NEEDED FOR A SCALABLE INSTRUMENT FOR NATURE INVESTMENT.